 - ii.
 Additionally, as the Committee will be aware there is the risk that claims consequential on Coronavirus and other unplanned costs will add to completion costs.
-In an effort to mitigate impact a submission is being made to funders for a grant uplift, also official opening has been delayed (subject to NLHF consent) to (anticipated) May/June next year.
-Regrettably application to Pennon for financial assistance toward two components has proven unsuccessful.
-A Covid related grant from WDBC (iro £18,000) has been notified. - b) Council Depot the Council has acquired the Molly Owen Centre site to accommodate its Depot Services and no doubt will, when funds and capacity become available, review the operation and usage of the remainder of the site. - c) Townscape Heritage Initiative (scheduled to end 2020-21): - i.
+Fortunately an application to funders for a grant uplift (Kickstart) was successful alongside some support from WDBC and also official opening has been delayed. - b) Council Depot the Council has acquired the Molly Owen Centre site to accommodate its Depot Services and no doubt will, when funds and capacity become available, review the operation and usage of the remainder of the site. - c) Townscape Heritage Initiative Town Regeneration Scheme (ended 2020-21): - i.
 Accountable Body Status by becoming the "Accountable Body" for the Scheme the Council assumed responsibility for ensuring the probity, good governance and effective operation of a £2.2 million THI Scheme for a period of up to five years and associated liabilities.
-It is exceptional (and believed to be a national 'first') for a "local" council to deliver such a Scheme. - ii.
-Match Funding the Town Council itself contributed £300,000 over the five year term to the "Common Fund" of the THI Scheme.. - iii.
-General -the Council has therefore, in effect, been simultaneously running a series of capital projects for itself for the scheme alongside delivery of the overarching programme of projects scheduled for both Council and private sector landlords to benefit the Town which draw to a close in the current financial year.
-The evaluation process has just drawn to a close.

-d) Strategic Planning - the Council previously placed its Neighbourhood Development Plan on hold pending further developments with both the Local Plan and the review of the Conservation Area Management Plan and Appraisal which, at the time of writing, are subject to public consultation.
-If this is a matter which the Council wishes to take forward, an overall localism budget is referred to above.
+It is exceptional (and believed to still be a national 'first') for a "local" council to deliver such a Scheme. - ii.
+Match Funding the Town Council itself contributed £300,000 over the five year term to the "Common Fund" of the THI Scheme. - iii.
+General -the Council has therefore, in effect, been simultaneously running a series of capital projects for itself for the scheme alongside delivery of the overarching programme of projects scheduled for both Council and private sector landlords to benefit the Town.
+Residual obligations persist for 10 years. - d) Strategic Planning the Council previously placed its Neighbourhood Development Plan (NDP) on hold pending further developments with both the Local Plan and the review of the Conservation Area Management Plan and Appraisal (the latter of which, at the time of writing, are subject to decision by the Local Planning Authority as to how it intends to proceed).
+The Town Council has decided to proceed with a NDP and discussions with core stakeholders and associated initiation arrangements are in hand.
+Looking to the next financial year it is anticipated that a drawdown of grant will take place to supplement the allocated budget.
+Work is being undertaken by the NDP Steering Group to identify budget requirements.